-The City reserves the right to have its Internal Audit Division review all subrecipient records and transactions.
-Audit findings resulting in monetary repayment to the City will be collected by the City from the Subrecipient's non-federal funded resources.
-City Internal Auditors review DCD'S subrecipient monitoring/account reviews to begin their single audit reviews.
-Reports containing findings are then sent to both the DCD and the subrecipient for compliance.
+The City reserves the right to have its Internal Audit Division review all Subrecipient records and transactions.
+Audit findings resulting in monetary repayment to the City will be collected by the the City from the Subrecipient's non-federal funded resources.
+City Internal Auditors review HHS Subrecipient monitoring/account records to begin their single audit reviews.
+Reports containing findings are then sent to both HHS and the Subrecipient for compliance.
 Progress on the compliance is also monitored.
 Failure to rectify findings within the given time frame may result in suspension, termination of grant agreement, and/or disbarment from future grant funding.